WOLF33B/I2V-W/README.md

 download from released page. the file to big i cannot insert source code on github main branch. so this is just readme

-NT:this a is requested by someone. and has fullfiled it need. im opening it to public if anyone need a simple image converter if this this happen to be downloaded by many. i will remade with GUI. but for now only barebone CLI. and small update. feel free to report bug. or request native intergration. i will update it
+NT:this a is requested by someone. and has fullfiled it need. im opening it to public if anyone need a simple image converter, if this this happen to be downloaded by many. i will remade with GUI, but for now only barebone CLI. and small update here and there, feel free to report a bug. or request native intergration. i will update it